Overseas Student Loan Repayment: A Complete Guide for Indian Students

 Important FAQs About Overseas Student Loan Repayment

-1. How do I know if I’m eligible for an overseas education loan repayment pause?
+1. How do I know if I'm eligible for a repayment pause on my overseas education loan?

-You can typically qualify for a repayment pause if you’re experiencing financial hardship, such as medical expenses or job loss.
-Contact your loan provider to explain your situation and provide the necessary documents for assessment.
+You may qualify for a repayment pause if you are experiencing genuine financial hardship—such as job loss or medical expenses.
+Contact your Indian lender, explain your situation, and provide supporting documents.
+Eligibility depends on the lender's policy.

 2. Can I apply for an overseas student loan after I've already started studying abroad?